-PHILADELPHIA, August 19, 2021 – Image and hair care businesses that were hit hard by the pandemic are now eligible for $20 million in relief funding, state Sen. Vince Hughes, House Democratic Leader Joanna McClinton and other state leaders announced today.
+PHILADELPHIA, Agosto 19, 2021 – Image and hair care businesses that were hit hard by the pandemic are now eligible for $20 million in relief funding, state Sen. Vince Hughes, House Democratic Leader Joanna McClinton and other state leaders announced today.

 At a news conference outside a West Philadelphia hair salon, Hughes was joined by House Democratic Leader Joanna McClinton, industry professionals and Neil Weaver, deputy secretary at the state Department of Community and Economic Development which will oversee the distribution of the funds.

 “As the pandemic spread last year, these small businesses did what we asked them to do and were among the hardest hit,” Hughes said.
 “Unlike restaurants and other businesses, there were no regulatory work-arounds or socially distanced options.
 You can’t give a drive-through haircut.
 For some, this will mean survival.”

 The new relief money will be made available to businesses that applied for funding last year under the newly created the Small Business Grant Program but did not receive funds after the program exhausted its nearly $225 million budget.

 House and Senate Democrats worked with the administration of Gov. Tom Wolf to re-fund the program as the industry continued to struggle.

 “Since the start of the pandemic, we have invested hundreds of millions of dollars in pandemic support to thousands of people with tangible, meaningful effects, but we knew more support was still critically needed,” said Weaver.
 “We thank our small business owners who stayed strong and got creative during the pandemic, and we thank the customers who continued to show their support even during the most trying of times.”

 State Sen. Sharif Street, whose 3rd Senate District stretches from Temple University to Roxborough, said the salon industry is struggling in the neighborhoods he serves.